 Regulatory reform in Lithuania – a comprehensive legal overview.
-Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. Are there proposals for reform or significant change to the healthcare system?

 Yes, there are proposals for reforms in the healthcare system.

 - Allowing the sale of prescription medicinal products (except for medicinal products containing narcotic-psychotropic substances included in particular lists approved by the Minister of Health).
 Even though the legal basis for online sale of prescription medicinal products is in place (except for medicinal products containing narcotic-psychotropic substances included in particular lists approved by the Minister of Health), relevant authorities have not been able to prepare online systems which will be invoked in performing such activities.
 Thus, in practice online sale of prescription medicinal products is currently not available;

 - Allowing pharmacies to perform vaccination (i.e., with inactivaTed vaccines against seasonal influenza, tick-borne encephalitis and also COVID-19 vaccines) and to test population with COVID-19 rapid antigen tests.
 In order to be able to provide such services pharmacies shall have valid HCI licenses and pharmacists – healthcare professionals’ licenses;